thejpster/website/content/blog/blog-2025-03-22/index.md

 My particular machine dates from is ex-Vodafone and had been a DNS and licence server in production for around 25 years.
 It was retired only recently.
 It came a SCSI DDS2 tape drive, but no hard disk.
 I have tested the machine with a disk from another machine, but I'm currently looking for a 64-pin Ultra-Wide SCSI to permanently fit to it.

-Here's the front of the machine.
-I've edited out the stickers in the pictures, and I'm in two minds as to whether to keep the on the machine to reflect its history, or if I should remove them and clean the machine up to its 'factory' appearance.

-{{ image(img="blog/blog-2025-03-22/b132l+ outside.jpg") }}

 To open the machine, place it on its front, remove four thumb-screws, and lift by the handle.

 {{ image(img="blog/blog-2025-03-22/b132l+ lift.jpg") }}